Make this the season to get on top of things, with a simple checklist to stand you in good stead.

 Are your policies and pensions in order?

 Do your life insurance policies or pensions allow you to complete nomination forms to put them into trust?
-This means that any lump sum payment that is payable on your death will be paid into a Discretionary Trust and distributed to your nominated beneficiaries without forming part of your estate and therefor would not subject to Inheritance Tax.
+This means that any lump sum payment that is payable on your death will be paid into a Discretionary Trust and distributed to your nominated beneficiaries without forming part of your estate and therefore would not subject to Inheritance Tax.
 In most circumstances, the policy provider would make the lump sum payment to your beneficiaries without requiring a Grant of Probate.

 If you would like to discuss any of the above, we offer a free half hour consultation.
 Contact our Private Client team.